chrismhl/sift_ml_inversion/README.md

 ## Usage

-The scripts will require the .mat files of the FQ inversions and time series and are not included in this repo.
+The scripts **require* the .mat files of the FQ inversions and time series to run and are not included in this repo.

 ### Downloading the unit sources